benevolent-games/slate/readme.md

   ```
   - light views are beautifully simple
   - they just take props as arguments, no array-wrapping
-  - without any shadow-dom, they have no stylesheet, and without a wrapping element, they have no attributes
+  - without any shadow-dom, they have no stylesheet and no attributes
 - note
-  - all views are rendered into a `<slate-view view="my-name">` component
+  - all views are rendered into a `<slate-view view="my-view-name">` component

 <br/>